David Kearn Breaks a Brush!

 Collage Your Nails!

-Many summers ago while she was visiting from England, my grandmother Sophie and I would spend time painting our nails […]
+Many summers ago while she was visiting from England, my grandmother Sophie and I would spend time painting our nails together.
+We hadn’t seen each other for years so it was a great bonding activity.
+While doing this, she told me stories about her life as well as advised me on the best nail […]

 Canadian Gharana Arts Festival Photo Album